 Or He may destroy them (by shipwreck) because of that which their (people) have earned.
 And He pardons much.

-Allaah says (interpretation of the meaning):
+Allah says (interpretation of the meaning):

-Allaah says (interpretation of the meaning):
+Allah says (interpretation of the meaning):

 “Repel evil with that which is better.
 We are Best‑Acquainted with the things they utter.

-And I seek refuge with You, My Lord! lest they should come near me.’”
+And I seek refuge with You, My Lord!
+Lest they should come near me.’”

-“Repel (the evil) with one which is better (i.e. Allaah orders the faithful believers to be patient at the time of anger, and to excuse those who treat them badly) then verily he, between whom and you there was enmity, (will become) as though he was a close friend.
+“Repel (the evil) with one which is better (i.e. Allah orders the faithful believers to be patient at the time of anger, and to excuse those who treat them badly) then verily he, between whom and you there was enmity, (will become) as though he was a close friend.